albertoboccolini/gensr/README.md

    clasp push
    ```

+2. **Add the Gmail API from the services.**

-2. **Run the script directly from the Google Apps Script Console or schedule it for automatic execution**
+3. **Run the script directly from the Google Apps Script Console or schedule it for automatic execution**